Dudukun/alx-higher_level_programming/0x0A-python-inheritance/README.md

- a class Square that inherits from Rectangle (9-rectangle.py
+a class Square that inherits from Rectangle (9-rectangle.py). (task based on 10-square.py